 A friend swapped my new K19 for a worn out Decca Gold and it was the single biggest upgrade I had yet made!
-As it was supposedly worn I eventually had it re-tipped with a VDH tip and it lost its magic.
+I eventually had it re-tipped with a VDH tip and it lost its magic.
 The swings and roundabouts of upgrading started to sting.

 At least I had learned that Moving Iron is my favourite cartridge type: Pickering, ADC, Decca, Grado, Nagaoka etc.

 At that time the Rega RB300 came into existence and every reviewer was shouting about it.
 I bought one for the Thorens and immediately lost bass focus while the midrange became forward!
 It obviously didn’t suit the deck and cartridge as well as the SME 3009 had done.

 Incidentally, that knife-edge bearing on the 3009 works very well with a Decca despite what some say.